kisio/PyNewsWire/README.md

 # PyNewsWire
-A Python-based news aggregator that uses MediaStack API to fetch and display latest news articles from around the world.
+A Django-based news aggregator that uses MediaStack API to fetch and display latest news articles from around the world.